Cyrof/Learning-ML/simple-ml/README.md

 ```

 ## 3. Preprocess data
 Process data to be used for machine learning model.
+Refer to [data-processing folder](https://github.com/Cyrof/Learning-ML/tree/main/data-processing).

+## 4. Create machine learning models
-Refer to [previous folder]().
+Refer to ml.py for codes.